New York School for the Deaf: History

 The school had its origins in 1808, when the Rev. John Stanford gathered a small group of deaf children to teach them the alphabet and basic language skills in New York City.
 The New York School for the Deaf was chartered in 1817 as the New York Institution for the Instruction of the Deaf and Dumb.
 It held its first classes in New York City in 1818, just after the American School for the Deaf, and thus is recognized as the second oldest permanent deaf school in the United States.
 The first African American deaf student to be educated in the United States, Horace Crawford, enrolled at the school in 1818.

 In 1829 it would move uptown to 49th Street and Madison Avenue.
 In 1856, this location would be sold to Columbia College (now Columbia University) and served as the site of Columbia's Madison Avenue campus.
 After the 1857 move, it would move to Upper Manhattan to an area then known as Carmansville.
 In 1892, the school was the first U.S. school of any kind to introduce a military curriculum.
-For half a century, tight formation drill was an everyday occurrence on the parade grounds.
+For six decades, tight formation drill was an everyday occurrence on the parade grounds.

 It changed its name to the New York School for the Deaf in 1933 and moved to its current and final location in Greenburgh, New York in 1938, where it remains.
 In 1952, the school dropped the military curriculum and welcomed girls again, and since then has expanded its programs to benefit both deaf and hard-of-hearing school children, and more recently, pre-school classes as well.